Sujey Vega

 -

 Sujey Vega is the director of the Community Collaborative Initiatives program, an Associate Professor of Women and Gender Studies and affiliate faculty member in the School of Transborder Studies and Religious Studies at Arizona State University.
 Her research explores the every day lived experiences of Latina/os in the U.S. By looking to moments of belonging, she traces the way Latina/os make their own notion of home in the U.S. Using ethnography, oral history and archival analysis, Professor Vega's research includes race/ethnic studies, social networks, gendered experiences and ethno-religious practices.
-Her previous work focused on non-traditional Latino settling locations in Indiana to expand the notion of the borderlands to these otherwise "new" or not previously recognized Latino communities.
-Her book, Latino Heartland: Of Borders and Belonging in the Midwest (2015, NYU Press), places in dialogue Mexican Hoosiers and non-Mexican (mostly White) Hoosiers of Indiana as they both come to terms with living in the same communal space.
+Her first book, Latino Heartland: Of Borders and Belonging in the Midwest (2015, NYU Press), places in dialogue Mexican Hoosiers and non-Mexican (mostly White) Hoosiers of Indiana as they both come to terms with living in the same communal space.
 The book's focus includes ethno-religious practices, comadrazgo (female social networks), ethnic solidarity and community organizations that helped Mexicans assert a right to belong in a Midwestern city.
-Professor Vega's current project historically locates the growth of Latina/o LDS members in the Phoenix area and the role the LDS church plays in the lives of current Latino Mormons.
+Professor Vega's forthcoming book, Barrios of Faith (NYU Press) historically locates the growth of Latina/o LDS members in the Phoenix area and the role the LDS church plays in the lives of current Latino Mormons.
 She is particularly interested in gendered social networks, primarily the Relief Society as it engages Spanish-speaking women in church leadership and the pull/push factors that have attracted Spanish-speaking members to Mormonism in record numbers.
+The following are public talks and resources of Dr. Vega's work on Latina/o LDS experiences:

 - Ph.D.
 Anthropology.
 University of Illinois at Urbana-Champaign 2008